 The 10mm Kellner supplied for medium power (65x with the 130EQ) works well, and thanks to its much greater and more reasonable apparent field of view (around 50 degrees) it actually achieves a similar true field to the 20mm Kellner.

-The Celestron AstroMasters used to come with a strangely designed, cheap built-in, non-removable red-dot finder which had a nice switch and glass window, but suffered from alignment problems.
+The Celestron AstroMasters used to come with a strangely designed, cheap, built-in, non-removable red-dot finder that had a nice switch and glass window, but suffered from alignment problems.
 Newer AstroMasters have a standard, run-of-the-mill red dot finder attached with a strange plastic jig.
 I find the placement a little odd, but it is actually more comfortable to reach than the standard location of finders on a lot of telescopes.

 The 130EQ comes on a lightweight German equatorial mount that Celestron calls the CG-3.
 While not the heaviest duty thing you can buy, the mount works well enough for the 130mm f/5 OTA and it should work okay with a DSLR camera piggybacked on top.

 The CG-3 comes with flexible slow motion controls for adjustments on both axes.
 However, you’ll need to switch the right ascension cable from one side of the mount to the other depending on where you’re looking in the sky.
-The mount has no polar scope, but for a scope meant for visual use and at most simple astrophotography this isn’t really an issue.
+The mount has no polar scope, but for a scope meant for visual use and most simple astrophotography, this isn’t really an issue.
 The mount does have slow-motion altitude and azimuth adjustments for precise polar alignment.